SANJAYM1331/FreshMart-Report-SQL/README.md

 2. Open a new query tab
 3. Run the full script in this order:
    - Create the database and tables
-   - Insert the dummy data
+   - Insert the sample data
    - Run each report query one at a time

 ```sql